akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ## Add

-The `Add` action allows adding values to a multi-select attribute, a reference entity multiple links attribute or a product to categories.
+The `Add` action allows adding values to a multi-select attribute, a reference entity multiple link attribute or a product to categories.

 Expected values:
 - `field`: the attribute code